Special Weather Statement issued for Central St. Louis by NWS - News Break

 Special Weather Statement issued for Central St. Louis by NWS

-Effective: 2021-06-24 01:16:00 CDT Expires: 2021-06-24 02:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis A STRONG THUNDERSTORM WILL AFFECT SOUTHWESTERN ST. LOUIS COUNTY At 124 AM CDT, a strong thunderstorm was near Toivola, or 12 miles south of Hibbing, moving east at 40 mph.
-Wind gusts up to 45 mph, half inch diameter hail, heavy downpours, and frequent cloud to ground lightning can be expected with this storm.
-This storm will be near Cotton around 150 AM CDT.
-Other locations impacted by this storm include Kelsey, Murphy Lake, Little Swan and Zim.
+Effective: 2021-06-24 01:00:00 CDT Expires: 2021-06-24 01:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis A STRONG THUNDERSTORM WILL AFFECT EAST CENTRAL ST. LOUIS COUNTY At 1259 AM CDT, a strong thunderstorm was 8 miles south of Eveleth, or 21 miles east of Hibbing, moving east at 55 mph.
+Wind gusts up to 40 mph, nickel size hail, and frequent cloud to ground lightning can be expected with this storm.
+This storm will be near Whiteface Reservoir around 115 AM CDT.
+Other locations impacted by this storm include Murphy Lake, Melrude, Markham, Makinen, Zim, Iron Junction and Comstock Lake.
 Seek shelter inside a sturdy building and away from windows until this storm passes.
 Get off area lakes and seek shelter on shore in a sturdy shelter or a hard topped vehicle.
 This storm may intensify, please monitor local media outlets for additional information and possible warnings from the National Weather Service.alerts.weather.gov